smarc-project/smarc_msgs/README.rst

 **Core sensor interfaces**

 The base set of sensors are all under the /vehicle/core namespace.
 They are all publishers.
+All of these messages contain headers with timestamp and they should be filled out as well as possible.

 * IMU - ``sensor_msgs/Imu`` on ``/vehicle/core/imu``
 * Pressure sensor - ``sensor_msgs/FluidPressure`` on ``/vehicle/core/pressure``